-An independent inquiry opens into the alleged unlawful killings by UK special forces in Afghanistan
+An independent inquiry opens into alleged unlawful killings by UK special forces in Afghanistan

 LONDON (AP) — An independent inquiry opened Monday to examine claims that British special forces murdered dozens of Afghan men during counterinsurgency operations in Afghanistan a decade ago, as well as allegations that authorities subsequently covered up the alleged illegal activity or failed to investigate it properly.

-The inquiry, which opened at the Royal Courts of Justice in London, focuses on alleged unlawful killings that took place during night raids carried out by elite military units in the war-torn nation between 2010 and 2013.
+The inquiry, which opened at the Royal Courts of Justice in London, focuses on alleged unlawful killings that took place during night raids carried out by Britain’s elite military units in the war-torn nation between 2010 and 2013.

 Families of those killed say they were innocent and unarmed civilians, and called on the inquiry to unearth the truth.
 In one case, family members allege that nine men were shot in their beds during a raid.
 The British military has said that soldiers were acting in self-defense.